-This will be Hannah’s second year coaching Glacier Nordic Ski Team.
+This will be Hannah’s third year coaching Glacier Nordic Ski Team.
 She was raised in Minneapolis and skied competitively throughout middle school and high school with the Southwest Nordic Ski Team.
 She comes from a family of avid skiers and loves sharing this lifelong sport with others.
 Hannah also teaches downhill ski and snowboard lessons at Whitefish Mountain Resort in the winter.
 In the summer she works for Glacier Guides as a hiking and rafting guide in Glacier National Park.
 In her free time she likes to hike, bike, fish and travel.

 Paul has a long history of skiing Alpine and Nordic.
 He started teaching Alpine Skiing at Winter Park and Mary Jane at the age of 15 and continued for 13 years.